 All things considered, the newly re-released Lucky 200 is a solid film option.

 (Please note that Lucky color film is only available in China now.
-But it will be available in REFLX LAB once Lukcy is ready to sell it to overseas.)
+But it will be available in REFLX LAB once Lucky is ready to sell it overseas.)

 ORDER LUCKY BLACK AND WHITE FILM